 Applications will be evaluated based on the following criteria:

-- Events must align with the values of Code for Science and Society and the conference fund.
+- Events must align with the values of CS&S and the event fund.

 - Event organizers need to demonstrate a commitment to and understanding of best practices in research-driven open data science and that they have the ability and support necessary to organize and implement the proposed event.